LandonSchropp/waffle/readme.md

 Here, the first column takes up 50% of the screen.
 The second and third columns take up 25%. `column` is a shorthand for `one-column`.

-Using this flexibility, Waffle can do any layout of a twelve-column grid system.
-However, it's much more flexible then that, allowing you to do unique layouts such as five columns, thirteen columns or anything else you can imagine!
+Waffle can do any layout of a standard twelve-column grid system.
+However, it's much more flexible then that; it allows you to do unique layouts such as five columns, thirteen columns or any other proportional layout.

 ### Auto-Columns

 The most powerful feature of Waffle is auto-columns.
 An auto-column is a column that sizes itself to its content.
-As the container resizes, the column will stay the same size.
+As the container resizes, an auto-column will stay the same size.
 This means you can create flexible layouts like this:

 ``` html
 <section class="column-container">